Portugal: Minho & the Douro Valley

 Loop walk from Casas do Côro; 2.5 – 5 miles, easy to moderate, 703-ft. elevation gain

-Begin your morning with a delicious breakfast and time at your leisure; perhaps you’ll take a stroll between stone walls, through vineyards, and past fruit trees and cultivated fields.
+Begin your morning with a delicious breakfast and some time at leisure.
+You might enjoy a peaceful stroll among stone walls, vineyards, fruit trees, and cultivated fields that surround the property.

 Included Meals: Breakfast

-After an included breakfast, complimentary transportation will be provided to Lisbon’s international airport (approximately 30 minutes) for your departing flight.
+After an included breakfast, complimentary transportation will be provided to Lisbon’s Humberto Delgado Airport (approximately a 30-minute drive), based on your departing flight time.

 Included Meals: Breakfast

-Camino de Santiago: Ponte de Lima to Paço de Calheiros; 2.5 – 5 miles, easy to moderate, 1,003-ft. elevation gain
+Camino de Santiago: Ponte de Lima to Paço de Calheiros; 2.5 – 5 miles, easy to moderate, 1,000-ft. elevation gain

-This morning, join your guides for a brief orientation before a short drive to the Minho—one of three regions you will visit in Portugal.
-In the heart of the Minho region, drive along the Lima River to the attractive riverside town of Ponte de Lima, named after its Roman Bridge.
-Here you will have lunch before lacing up your walking shoes and tracing a Portuguese segment of the religious route Camino de Santiago that leads to the town of Santiago de Compostela in Spain.
+Travel along the scenic Lima River to the charming riverside town of Ponte de Lima, named for its iconic Roman bridge.
+Here, enjoy lunch before lacing up your walking shoes to trace a Portuguese segment of the famed Caminho de Santiago, the pilgrimage route that ultimately leads to Santiago de Compostela in Spain.

 Included Meals: Lunch, Dinner

-Today, explore the Parque Nacional da Peneda-Gerês in the northern Minho region.
-With its forested valleys and mountain pastures, this is Portugal’s only national park.
-The little mountain villages in the park appear lost in time but have adapted to the new world of tourism with well-marked footpaths linking them together.
-There will be time to learn about the unique grain storages known as espigueiros.
-Made of wood or granite, these structures have a clever design that keeps animals away from harvested grains.
+Today, explore Peneda-Gerês National Park, located in Portugal’s northern Minho region.
+With its forested valleys, granite peaks, and mountain pastures, this is Portugal’s only national park.
+The remote mountain villages here appear frozen in time, yet they’ve gracefully adapted to modern tourism with well-marked footpaths connecting them.
+Along the way, you’ll learn about the region’s unique grain storage structures known as espigueiros.
+Made of wood or granite, these cleverly designed granaries elevate harvested grains above ground, protecting them from animals and moisture.

-Back at the manor house, you may opt to venture out and explore the forests that surround Paço de Calheiros on well-kept trails, join a walk through the Count’s gardens, or relax by the swimming pool.
-This evening, shuttle into nearby Ponte de Lima for dinner on your own.
+Back at the manor house, you may choose to explore the surrounding forest trails, join a guided walk through the Count’s gardens, or relax by the swimming pool.
+This evening, you’ll shuttle into nearby Ponte de Lima for dinner on your own.

 Included Meals: Breakfast